thi-ng/umbrella/packages/vectors/README.md

 ## About

-Optimized 2d/3d/4d and arbitrary length vector operations.
+Optimized 2d/3d/4d and arbitrary length vector operations, support for memory mapping/layouts.

 Likely the most comprehensive vector library for TypeScript / JavaScript currently available.

-This package provides **over 800(!) largely code generated functions** and supporting types to perform vector operations on fixed and arbitrary-length vectors, both packed and strided (i.e. where individual vector components are not successive array elements, for example in SOA memory layouts).
+This package provides **over 875(!) largely code generated functions** and supporting types to perform vector operations on fixed and arbitrary-length vectors, both packed and strided (i.e. where individual vector components are not successive array elements, for example in SOA memory layouts).